Mary Nolan (politician): Political career

 Nolan was first elected to the Oregon House of Representatives in 2000.
 Upon winning their second term in 2002, they were named as assistant Democratic leadership.
 Before the 2009 legislative session, Dave Hunt, the then-majority leader, was elected speaker of the Oregon House of Representatives.
 The Democratic Caucus then elected Nolan as the new majority leader.
 They were the House Majority Leader in the Oregon House of Representatives from November 2008 until November 2010.
 In November 2010, the House Democratic Caucus did not re-elect Nolan to any leadership position.

 According to The Oregonian, as of 2010 Nolan voted with Democrats 96.77% of the time, and had a 1.08% absence record.
 After Nolan voted "no" on House Bill 2001, which would have increased transportation taxes by $300 million a year in 2009, The Oregonian reported that the move could mean that Nolan may have been planning to run for another public office like Mayor of Portland or City Council because of what it meant for environmentalists who had opposed the transportation bill.

 Nolan ran for a seat on the Portland City Council in May 2012, challenging incumbent commissioner Amanda Fritz.
 Fritz won the runoff election in November 2012.

 In 2020, Nolan ran in and won the election to serve a four-year term as the 5th district councilor for Metro, the multi-faceted regional government for the Portland metropolitan area.
 They advanced from the primary on May 19, 2020 and faced Chris Smith in a runoff in the general election.
 Nolan won with 61% of the vote to Smith's 37%.
 District 5 covers much of north, northeast, and northwest Portland.

+In 2026, Nolan faced criticism for asking Latino fellow Metro councilor Juan Carlos González to repeat a comment "in English" despite González already using the language, and then giving a "false apology".
+It was revealed that Nolan had been working remotely from Spain for many months at a time.